 That my birth, which I celebrate tomorrow, was into a loving and stable family that valued education and industry was not my doing.
 The “loving and stable” part is really, in my humble estimation, more than a bit of a miracle.

 My parents found Jesus and each other and broke the cycle of abuse.
 They met at a square dance.
 She was 23 and he was 24 when they married.
-My Dad adopted my brother, gave up alcohol and never drank again.
+My Dad adopted my brother, gave up alcohol, and never drank again.
 He worked in a steel mill for three decades, rising from floor sweeper to management until Japanese competition destroyed his company and much of the American steel industry, forcing him to become a school janitor for the remainder of his work life.
 Mom became a bank teller.
-That had nearly 60 happy years together.
-I never heard an angry word between them (my mom would have used “cross”).
+They had nearly 60 happy years together.
+I never heard an angry word between them (my mom would have used “cross” instead of “angry”).

 Mom and Dad waited 16 years for me.
 By the time I was born, they were 40 and 39, and had pretty much given up hope of having me.
 They had given away my brother’s furniture.
 The history of sadness and abuse was locked away, never mentioned.
 Had I known their story then, I hope I would have shown them more grace as a teenager, chafing at the various structures and strictures they imposed upon me (and themselves) and frustrated by their fears of poverty that impeded my college hopes.